A whole-farm framework

 Energy & Resource Use

-Identifies what energy is fueling the farm and how non organic materials are managed.
+Identifies what energy is fuelling the farm and how non organic materials are managed.

 Energy sources and usage: